dfkassa/python-sdk/README.md

                     dfkassa.GoerliTestnetToken.TERC20
                 ],
                 # Do not forget to save latest from_block
-                # number for specific chain from callback and it here
+                # number for specific chain from callback and add it here
                 # from_block=<some number>
             ),
         ],